-Armillaria luteobubalina is a soilborne fungus that causes root rot of a wide variety of plants including many native and introduced ornamental plants.
-The fungus is native to Australia and causes losses in natural ecosystems, in forest plantations and in fruit crops and ornamental plants.
-The host range of the fungus is very large and poorly defined (at least 50 families and over 200 species) with little information on the presence of resistant or tolerant species.
+Armillaria luteobubalina is a soilborne fungus that causes root rot and wood decay of a wide variety of plants including many native and introduced ornamental plants.
+The fungus is native to Australia and causes losses in natural ecosystems, forest plantations, fruit crops and ornamental or amenity plants.
+The host range of the fungus is very large and poorly defined with little information on the presence of resistant or tolerant species.

 Symptoms of the disease

-Early symptoms of the disease can often be difficult to detect but may include dieback of the limbs and branches, yellowing of foliage, splits in the trunk of the infected tree, poor vigour, exudates from the trunk (kino production), scars may form on the trunk and darkening of the larger roots.
-Removal of the bark may reveal the presence of mycelial fans - these are large sheets of fungal growth, usually white in colour, which will have a characteristic mushroom odour.
+Early infection is difficult to detect and symptoms may not appear until late in the disease cycle and are generally not definitively diagnostic when presence.
+Such symptoms may include dieback of the limbs and branches, yellowing of foliage, splits in the trunk of the infected tree, poor vigour, exudates from the trunk (kino production), scars may form on the trunk and darkening of the larger roots.
+Removal of the bark may reveal the presence of mycelial fans, which are large sheets of fungal growth, usually white in colour.
 The surface of the affected timber is often pitted in appearance.
-The fungus produces mushrooms in May-June.
+The fungus produces mushrooms in May-Jun.
 These are olive brown to yellow in colour, can be up to 12 cm in diameter with a stipe (stalk) of up to 15 cm high, although usually less.
-The stipe will have an annulus (the ring of tissue around the stipe) that should be quite obvious.
-The spores of the fungus are white and these often coat the surface of the mushrooms.
+The stipe has an annulus (the ring of tissue around the stipe) that should be quite obvious.

-Infection occurs via the roots usually as a result of infected roots coming into contact with uninfected roots and the fungus growing across.
+Infection occurs primarily across root contacts from the infected roots coming into contact with uninfected roots and the fungus growing across.
 The fungus does not appear to readily produce rhizomorphs (specialised fungal threads that can grow through the soil) and it is less likely that the fungus can spread through the soil by its own devices.
 The fungus is able to infect new areas by several means.
-Very rarely the spores of the fungus can fly through the air and land on dead wood surfaces and initiate infection.
+Very rarely the spores of the fungus are dispersed through the air and land on dead wood surfaces and initiate infection.
 More commonly the fungus will be introduced into an area by the transportation of infected material such as the transplantation of infected plants, contaminated roots, or contaminated mulches.
-Hygiene is obviously important in minimising the spread of this fungus.
+Hygiene is obviously important in minimising the spread of this fungus as the fungus survives in infected plant debris.

-The fungus can survive in soil for extremely long periods of time and there are estimates of up to survival for 50 years, although 20 years would be more likely.
+The fungus can survive in soil for extremely long periods of time and there are estimates of survival for up to 50 years.

 At present there is no one simple method for controlling Armillaria luteobubalina.
 A combination of sanitation measures, good horticultural management and the addition of organic matter to soils can be expected to retard the activity of Armillaria.